zulip/zulip/docs/production/export-and-import.md

       several months of development ahead of the latest release.

-    * Note that if your server has limited free RAM, you'll want to shut down the Zulip server with `supervisorctl stop all` while you run the import, since our minimal system requirements do not budget extra RAM for running the data import tool.
+    * Note that if your server has limited free RAM, you'll want to shut down the Zulip server with `./scripts/stop-server` while you run the import, since our minimal system requirements do not budget extra RAM for running the data import tool.